Mauricio Dubon Preview, Player Props: Astros vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 11th in MLB with a collective 9.0 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective nine K/9, which ranks 12th in the league.

-- The Padres' 3.83 team ERA ranks fourth across all MLB pitching staffs.
+- The Padres have the fourth-ranked team ERA among all league pitching staffs (3.86).

-- The Padres give up the sixth-fewest home runs in baseball (155 total, 1.1 per game).
+- Padres pitchers combine to allow 156 home runs (1.1 per game), the fifth-fewest in baseball.

-- In his last appearance on Sunday against the San Francisco Giants, the righty threw six scoreless innings while surrendering three hits.
+- In his last appearance -- in relief on Monday -- the right-hander tossed 4 2/3 innings against the Philadelphia Phillies, allowing three earned runs while surrendering eight hits.

-- In 22 games this season, the 33-year-old has put up a 3.49 ERA and 8.7 strikeouts per nine innings, while allowing a batting average of .252 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.